Motivated by connection

 Background

-My path has moved from architecture school and web design through identity design, UX/UI, front-end development and founding products of my own.
+My path has moved from architecture school and web design through identity design, product UX/UI, front-end development and founding products of my own.

 I have worked in-house, collaborated as a co-founder on several startup teams and served a range of clients as a solo designer.